adrian-hernandez/task-management-app/README.md

 ## Development

 ### Frontend Development
-- The frontend code is located in `src/main/resources/static/`
+- The frontend code is located in `taskify/projects/frontend/src/app/`
-- Run `npm run tsc:watch` to automatically compile TypeScript changes
+- Run `ng serve frontend` to start the development server
-- Refresh the browser to see changes
+- Changes will automatically reload

 ### Backend Development
 - The backend code is in `src/main/java/com/example/task_management_app/`